muut/wordpress-plugin/readme.txt

 * _Discussion Channel_ – You can now embed a single specific channel in your website’s sidebar.
 Users can watch and join the discussion without having to stop browsing the rest of your website.
 * _My Feed_ – By using the My Feed widget, users can keep track of all the activity on all the discussions they’ve joined and postes they’ve made right in your website’s sidebars.

-The recently introduced Webhooks feature of Muut forums makes the Latest Comments and Trending Posts widgets possible, so that means that those two widgets will only work on forums that have a Small or Medium subscription (the others are good to go with any forum!).
-See our [pricing page](https://muut.com/pricing/) for details.
+The recently introduced Webhooks feature of Muut forums makes the Latest Comments and Trending Posts widgets possible, so that means that those two widgets will only work on forums that have a Small or Medium subscription (all the others are good to go with all subscriptions as well as the free plan!).

 You can find more information about Muut at our [website](https://muut.com) and read the full [plugin documentation](https://muut.com/help/#wordpress).
+For more information about why we do what we do, check out our [Manifesto](https://muut.com/manifesto/) and see our [pricing page](https://muut.com/pricing/) for details on the various additional features available in the premium plans.

 == Installation ==